ananasregina/ananasregina.github.io/index.md

-This blog is about programing languages.
+This blog is about tech life in the San Francisco Bay.
 Also capybaras.